| | | In

 gun shots and will not play have the handler, walk away to another location

+to play).
 Once the dog is accepted

 for training, continual evaluation of his progress will begin.
 The selection